 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been reviewed, approved or otherwise endorsed by the credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-For the remaining $250, you are also entitled to benefits like airport lounge access, comprehensive travel insurance, TSA Precheck®/Global Entry fee credit and statement credits to DoorDash.
+For the annual fee's remaining $250, you are also entitled to benefits like airport lounge access, comprehensive travel insurance and a fee credit for TSA PreCheck®, Global Entry or NEXUS.

 If you are a Chase Sapphire Reserve® cardholder, it is important to understand how the travel credit works and how to make the most of it.